 This is the best place to learn the history and meaning behind every piece of fabric made by Guatemalan indigenous people.
 Here you will find a compilation of fabrics from the different departments of the country.
 This place is all in three, market, workshop and museum.

-Located in the central highlands of Guatemala, Antigua is the capital of Sacatepéquez Department and an UNESCO World Cultural Heritage.
-By car or shuttle bus, travelers can reach Guatemala City in about 90 minutes depending on traffic.
-Antigua is located about 45 km/ 28 mi away from the International Airport of Guatemala (GUA).
+Antigua Guatemala, located in the central highlands of Guatemala, is the capital of Sacatepequez Department and an UNESCO World Cultural Heritage.
+By car or shuttle bus, travelers can reach Guatemala City from Antigua Guatemala in about 90 minutes depending on traffic.
+Antigua Guatemala is located about 45 km/ 28 mi away from the International Airport of Guatemala (GUA).